Samuel-Njoroge/Python/README.md

 # Python
-A practice on Python Programming Language
+A high-level, general-purpose programming language.
+It is dynamically-typed and garbage-collected.
+It supports multiple programming paradigms, including structured, object-oriented and functional programming.

 ## Variables
 A container for a data type.
-# Types of Data
+## Types of Data
 string - name ('Kan')
 integer - age (25)